AI Evaluation Should Require Standardized Item-Level Data Releases: Empirical Illustrations of Item-Level Analysis

-\texttt{BabiQA} task 15 \citep{westen2003quantifying} aims to assess basic deductive reasoning via inheritance of properties.
+\textsc{BabiQA} Task 15 \citep{westen2003quantifying} aims to assess basic deductive reasoning via inheritance of properties.
 An example item is shown in Table \ref{tab:babiqa}.
-To aid interpretations, we performed K-means clustering to items' factor loadings on the top 3 factors obtained from SVD-based IFA, with items within each cluster measuring similar sub-dimensions.
-As shown in Fig.~\ref{fig:babiqa}, 1,000 items in \texttt{BabiQA} formed three distinct clusters.
-A closer examination raised a construct validity flag: Table~\ref{tab:babiqa} shows that item clusters were explained by the answer key to the item, suggesting that different models' performance on \texttt{BabiQA} Benchmark were partially explained by models' propensity to \textit{select specific animals that one is afraid of} (e.g., potentially based on common sense if a model tends to select ``wolf''), rather than the intended \textit{basic deduction capability}.
-GLRM-based IFA yielded consistent findings.
+To aid interpretation, we perform K-means clustering on items' factor loadings on the top 3 factors obtained from SVD-based IFA, with items within each cluster potentially measuring similar sub-constructs.
+As shown in Fig.~\ref{fig:babiqa}, 1,000 items in \textsc{BabiQA} form three distinct clusters.
+A closer examination raises a construct validity flag: Table~\ref{tab:babiqa} shows that item clusters are explained by the reference answer to the item.
+This finding demonstrates that different models' performance on \textsc{BabiQA} is partially explained by models' propensity to \textit{select specific animals that one is afraid of} (e.g., potentially based on common sense if a model tends to select ``wolf''), rather than the intended \textit{basic deduction capability}, \textbf{suggesting potential construct misalignment in \textsc{BabiQA} Task 15}.
+GLRM-based IFA yields consistent findings.

-For \texttt{MMLU-Pro}, we interpret the top 4 factors retained from GLRM-based IFA after varimax rotation.
-The top 100 items with the largest absolute loadings on each factor were sent to GPT-5 for interpretation.
-Table \ref{tab:factors_mmlupro} presents a representative item for each factor and the sub-dimension interpretation.
-The four primary dimensions that best explained differences in model performance appear to reflect different higher-level reasoning capabilities, rather than subject domain proficiency.
-This empirical finding supports \texttt{MMLU-Pro}’s stated motivation to increase reasoning demands \citep{wang2024mmlupro} relative to \texttt{MMLU}.
-Indeed, items within the same subject domain (e.g., Psychology and Physics in Fig.~\ref{fig:item}) could differ substantially in loadings on the four factors.
+For \textsc{MMLU-Pro}, we interpret the top 4 factors retained from GLRM-based IFA after varimax rotation.
+The top 100 items with the largest absolute loadings on each factor are sent to GPT-5 for interpretation.
+Table \ref{tab:factors_mmlupro} presents a representative item and a tentative sub-construct interpretation for each factor.
+The four primary dimensions that best explain differences in model performance appear to reflect different higher-level reasoning capabilities, rather than subject domain proficiency.
+This empirical finding \textbf{supports \textsc{MMLU-Pro}’s stated motivation to increase reasoning demands} \citep{wang2024mmlupro} relative to \textsc{MMLU}.
+Indeed, items within the same subject domain (e.g., Psychology and Physics in Fig.~\ref{fig:items}) could differ substantially in loadings on the four factors.